Advancing the Use of Developmental Evaluation at USAID (DEPA-MERL)

 As part of the consortium, Social Impact and Search are implementing DEs while WDI is serving as an evaluator to assess the effectiveness of this approach in the USAID context.

-WDI seeks to answer the following three research questions:
+The WDI team seeks to answer the following three research questions:

-- What are the barriers and enablers to implementation of developmental evaluation in the USAID context?
+- What are the barriers and enablers to implementation of DE in the USAID context?

-- What do key informants consider to be the value (added or lost) of conducting a developmental evaluation compared to a traditional evaluation approach?
+- What do key stakeholders consider to be the value (added or lost) of conducting a DE compared to a traditional evaluation approach?

 1. Family Care First in Cambodia (Nov 2016 – Mar 2018)